Padiah-A-Glantorious/Computer-Repair/README.md

 - 👋 Hi, I’m @Padiah-A-Glantorious
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m proficient with the LAMP stack currently but also learning the MERN stack
 - 📫 How to reach me ... well you can send me an email on ahmedpadiah@gmail.com altenatively you can find me on instagram under the username aj_da.1st

 <!---